calimero-archive/docs/docs/getting-started/signup.md

 <img width="712" alt="Screenshot 2023-08-24 at 23 22 11" src="https://github.com/calimero-is-near/docs/assets/39309699/baa4265c-7870-4637-b863-975f660c1128"/>

-6. If the provided credentials are correct, you will be successfully logged into the console dashboard, where you can manage your account and access network-related features.
+6. If the provided credentials are correct, you will be successfully logged into the console dashboard